MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/OnScreenKeyboard.md

 [Runtime customizations](/windows-hardware/manufacture/iot/oscustomizations#runtime-customizations)

 > [!NOTE]
 > Most of the registry settings documented here will take effect while the on-screen keyboard is visible.
-This allows you
-> during development to easily try different combinatations of settings values, immediately see the resulting changes in real time.
+> This allows you during development to easily try different combinatations of settings values,
-> If a setting does not take effect immediately, you will need to reboot the device in order to see the changes to the keyboard UI.
+> immediately seeing the resulting changes in real time.
+If a setting does not take effect immediately,
+> you will need to reboot the device in order to see the changes to the keyboard UI.

 ### Keyboard Height